 The Arab Baths - Palma’s Moorish Heritage

 The Banys Àrabs remain hidden from most visitors to Palma.
-That's a shame: the Arab baths, built in the 10th to 12th centuries, are considered an important relic from the Moorish era.
-A small part of the originally large complex has been preserved.
-A video presentation informs visitors about the former design of the bathrooms in several languages, including German.
+That's a shame: the Arab baths, built between the 10th and 12th centuries, are considered an important relic from the Moorish era.
+Only a small part of the originally extensive complex has been preserved.
+A video presentation informs visitors in several languages, including German, about the former design of the baths.
 A small garden in front of the rooms invites you to linger.

 Palmas Cathedral La Seu

-From the Arab Baths we walk 400 meters through the mostly deserted streets and alleys of the old town to the La Seu Cathedral.
-It is the symbol of Palma.
-After more than 350 years of construction, the building of the church was provisionally completed in 1587.
-Further work was carried out in the following periods.
-The 110 meter long cathedral is considered one of the most valuable Gothic buildings in Spain.
-The 44 meter high central nave, the two 30 meter high side aisles, the magnificent furnishings and the light effects of the glass windows impress visitors at any time of the day.
+The cathedral is one of the symbols of Palma.
+After more than 350 years of construction, the church was provisionally completed in 1587.
+Even after that, the work on the church did not rest.
+In Spain, the 110 meter long cathedral is considered one of the finest Gothic buildings.
+The 44 meter high nave, the two 30 meter high aisles, the magnificent furnishings and the light effects of the glass windows impress visitors at any time of the day.